RollingCompass/scrape-new-yorker-covers/README.md

 # scrape-new-yorker-covers
-A simply Python script that scrape the cover images of the 'New Yorker' magazine
+A simple Python script that scrape the cover images of the 'New Yorker' magazine